JainShreya26/Data-Viz.-/README.md

 ## Hello All!

-### Here are a few examples of vizualization that I created using Tableau and Altair!
+### Here are a few examples of vizualizations that I created using Tableau and Altair!
 I hope you like it :)

 ## Hosted on Tableau Public -